12 of the best places to stay in Scandinavia

 Isfjord radio station, Norway / Pic: Mikeangelo (CC)

-Once inside, however, it’s cosy and comfortable, with an excellent restaurant serving local food – you can even do some bird-spotting or whale-watching from the sauna, which has great views of the sea through its large windows.
+The station is regularly visited by polar bears – and you can even do some bird-spotting or whale-watching from the sauna, which has great views of the sea through its large windows.

 CHECK RATES